Getting Started

 Use starfx with deno, node, or the browser

-# motivation
+Motivation #

 We think we need a react framework and server-side rendering (SSR) because that's where money is being made.
 If we are building a highly dynamic and interactive web application then we probably don't need SSR.
-These frameworks sell us that they are an easier way to build web apps, but that's not true.
+These frameworks sell us that they are an easier way to build web apps, but that's not strictly true.
 Just think of it this way: if we can build a web app using only static assets, isn't that simpler than having static assets and a react framework server?

 React hook-based fetching and caching libraries dramatically simplify data synchronization but are so tightly coupled to a component's life cycle that it creates waterfall fetches and loading spinners everywhere.
-We also have the downside of not being able to normalize our cache which means we have to spend time thinking about how and when to invalidate our various caches.
+We also have the downside of not being able to normalize our cache which means we have to spend time thinking about how and when to invalidate our cache.

 So what if we are building a highly interactive web app that doesn't need SEO and we also need more control over data synchronization and caching?